Kirishima with Kids: A Family Guide to Kagoshima’s Mountain Onsen & Shrine Country (2026)

 • Mobile signal — Patchy in mountain areas; download offline maps.

-• Cash — Smaller Kirishima shops and ryokan extras often cash-only.
+• Cash — Smaller Kirishima shops and ryokan extras are often cash-only.
 Carry ¥10,000.

 FAQ: Kirishima with Kids